nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 * `marker_pres_table`: list of markers present in the sample (threshold at 1.0 if not differently specified with --pres_th

 Now, go back to the beginning, choosing a new sample.
+If you finish this before the recap, then try yet another sample and then go on to the heatmap generation exercise under the *Advanced* section.

 ## Visualizing results